85

 Raymond Lafon 1990 95p

 Tasted in October 2008.
-Quite alcoholic, botrytised lemon and citrus aromas, acacia flower, the splendid intensity of flavours on the nose, deep and full on the palate, long and refined.
-A classic example of Raymond Lafon, although in a heavier "dress" than usual.
+Quite alcoholic, with botrytised lemon and citrus aromas, acacia flower, the splendid intensity of flavors on the nose, deep and full on the palate, long and refined.
+This a classic example of Raymond Lafon, although in a heavier "dress" than usual.
 At least ten years more to go.

 Raymond Lafon 1988 96p

 Tasted in October 2008.
-One of my favourite vintages in Sauternes is hugely well-balanced, purely elegant, sophisticated and refined.
-Raymond Lafon suited this description perfectly in October 2008 and had very strong aromas of mandarins and candied fruit.
-On the palate, candied orange peel and citrus peel were supported extremely finely by acidity.
+One of my favorite vintages in Sauternes is hugely well-balanced, purely elegant, sophisticated, and refined.
+Raymond Lafon ideally suited this description in October 2008 and had powerful mandarins and candied fruit aromas.
+On the palate, candied orange and citrus peels were supported extremely finely by acidity.
 A long-time keeper due to its extraordinary balance - 10-15 years more from now.